 At any rate, note that the maximum loan tenure for private properties is 35 years.

-If your loan tenure plus your age would exceed 65, or your loan tenure exceeds 30 years, then the maximum LTV will fall to 60 per cent.
-If you also have outstanding home loans on top of this, the maximum LTV will fall further to 40 per cent.
+If your loan tenure plus your age would exceed 65, or your loan tenure exceeds 30 years, then the maximum LTV will fall to 60 per cent (this if is this is your Only property).
+If you also have outstanding home loans on top of this, the maximum LTV will fall further to 30 per cent.

 Unfortunately, the LTV may not be the only problem the Australian may face.
 Singapore’s home loan interest rates are expected to be impacted by the recent Monetary Authority of Singapore’s tightening of the Singapore Dollar exchange rate, as well as the Federal interest rates hike.